guoping0408/AI-application/README.md

 ```
 (where the '8' in the above commands can be the nubmer of cores in your computer)

 Caffe should be configured and built.
-Now we have to do the last thing for Caffe.
+Now we have to do one last thing for Caffe.
 First, open the file using gedit:

 ``` bash
 $ gedit ~/.bashrc